okohll/abdocs/content/docs/fields/field-types/special-field-types/automatically-present-fields.md

 ## ID field
 In database parlance, the table's [primary key](https://en.wikipedia.org/wiki/Primary_key) - providing a unique ID to identify each record.
 Values are generated in sequence.

-agileBase creates and manages primary keys, using them to link related tables together automatically, however it's useful for administrators to understand the concept and implementation.
+Agilebase creates and manages primary keys, using them to link related tables together automatically, however it's useful for administrators to understand the concept and implementation.
 Many platform features depending on including the ID field for a particular table in a view, such as [referenced fields]({{<relref "referenced-data">}}).

 ## Creation Time [Auto]
 The record's creation time, accurate to the ms and displayed to the second by default.